jamesfmackenzie/jamesfmackenzie.github.io/_posts/2016-10-28-publishing-equirectangular-360-vr-panorama-to-photosynth.md

 title: Publishing VR Panoramas to Photosynth
 date: '2016-10-28 07:54:00'
 summary: You’ve shot a 360 photo or VR panorama, and now you’d like to share it with your friends using Photosynth’s excellent sharing features.
 Here’s how ...
-tags: [Photography, 360 Photo, VR Panorama, How To, Photosynth]
+tags: [Photography, VR Photography, How To, Photosynth]
 ---

 You've shot a 360 photo or <a href="https://en.wikipedia.org/wiki/VR_photography" target="_blank">VR panorama</a>, and now you'd like to share it with your friends using <a href="https://photosynth.net/" target="_blank">Photosynth</a>'s excellent sharing features.
 Here's how.